 In software development, two project management methodologies dominate: Agile and Waterfall.
-If you’re a project management professional, it’s likely you’ve heard of these approaches; since their conception within software, they’ve spilt out into the wider corporate field.
+If you’re an IT project management professional, it’s likely you’ve heard of these approaches; since their conception within software, they’ve spilt out into the wider corporate field.
 Although both methods aim to streamline project development, they do so through varying approaches, and subsequently, each project management professional will have their preference.
 In this article, we discuss the pros and cons of each and their appropriate use cases.

 Table of Contents

-Outlining Agile and Waterfall
+Outlining Agile and Waterfall for project management professional

 Strictly speaking, Agile isn’t a project management framework, it’s more of a philosophy.
 Originally developed in the software field, Agile aims to deliver a project incrementally around short iterations, improving each prototype as the project progresses.
 A key aim of Agile is to keep projects as flexible as possible so that adjustments can be made in both a time and resource-efficient manner.